 We have had minimum stock ownership guidelines for our officers since 2007.
 Company stock ownership enhances our officers' commitment to our future and further aligns our officers' interests with those of our shareholders.
-During 2015, the quidelines were revised to require ownership of IDACORP common stock valued at a multiple of each officer's annual base salary, as follows:
+Since 2015, the guidelines require ownership of IDACORP common stock valued at a multiple of each officer's annual base salary, as follows:

-- president and chief executive officer 5x annual base salary (increased from 3x); - executive and senior vice presidents 3x annual base salary (increased from 2x); and - vice presidents 1x annual base salary.
+- president and chief executive officer 5x annual base salary; - senior vice presidents 3x annual base salary; and - vice presidents 1x annual base salary.